 Just a few days before his death, the cricketer’s benefits fund series in Sharjah announced a special amount for him.
 His death was widely condoled by the Pakistan Cricket Board and his fellow players.
 In 1948–49, he appeared in non-first-class matches against the West Indies and Common Wealth teams.

-Later on, he debuts his first-class career for Punjab Universities against Ceylon (Sri Lanka), and also captained Lahore B. He was a useful middle-order batsman also one of best fielders in Pakistan at those times.
-Agha Sadat Ali was recognized many cricketers having a similar talent to Imtiaz Ahmed.
+Later on, he debuts his first-class career for Punjab Universities against Ceylon (Sri Lanka) and also captained Lahore B. He was a useful middle-order batsman and also one of the best fielders in Pakistan at those times.
+Agha Sadat Ali was recognized by many cricketers as having a similar talent to Imtiaz Ahmed.
 After retirement, he opted to choose a coaching career at the national level at BCCP.
 Furthermore, he was also president of the Billiard and Snooker Association of Lahore, Punjab.
 His two sons also played first-class cricket for Pakistan.